 Press Windows + I to open the settings charms.
 Click on Change PC settings at the bottom.

 In Windows 8, go to General PC settings and select Advanced startup and then click on Restart now.

 In Windows 8.1, go to Update and recovery from left sidebar.
 Then click Restart now under Advanced startup.

-Now you will be presented with the Chose an option screen.
+Now you will be presented with the Choose an option screen.
 Simply select Troubleshoot and then Advanced options in Troubleshoot.

 In Advanced options menu, choose UEFI Firmware settings.
 Then click on Restart button to reboot your system in UEFI settings.